 Besides reading and watching old films, Lauren loves baking, traveling, playing the piano, and hiking.
-She and her husband Logan live in Jacksonville, Florida with their daughter Sophia and cat, Katya.
+She and her husband Logan live in Jacksonville, Florida where they share a house with their cat, Katya.
 They love cooking for friends and family members and can frequently be found at exotic grocery stores shopping for unique ingredients.